The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s Oleoylsarcosine, an etching from 2008, is estimated to be worth between £18,000 and £27,000 (signed).
-This artwork has shown consistent value growth, with an average annual growth rate of 4%.
-This work has an auction history of 19 total sales since its entry to the market on 12th February 2010.
-In the last 12 months, there have been no sales.
-Over the past five years, the hammer price has ranged from £14,468 in December 2021 to £23,000 in June 2021.
-The average return to the seller is £14,866.
+The value of Damien Hirst's Oleoylsarcosine (signed) is estimated to be worth between £16,000 and £24,000.
+This etching print from 2008 has shown consistent value growth, with an average annual growth rate of 4%.
+This work has an auction history of 19 total sales since its entry to the market in February 2010.
+In the past five years, the hammer price has ranged from £14,468 in December 2021 to £23,000 in June 2021.
+The average return to the seller over the past five years is £14,866.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis